lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
-          Enrich your journey by experiencing the vibrant and diverse cultures of the **Tibetan and
+          Experience the vibrant and diverse cultures of the **Tibetan and

           Lisu ethnic minorities**.
 Explore their unique customs, admire their

-          distinctive traditional architecture, experience their warm
-          hospitality, and savor the authentic and flavorful
+          distinctive traditional architecture, feel their warm hospitality, and savor the authentic and flavorful

           dishes of their local cuisine.
         image:
           type: ImageBlock
           url: /images/LJ-icon8.jpg